SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 Arg | Type | Description
 --------- | ----------- | -----------
-rpc | SBitRPC | The RPC instance used to interact with the contract. info | [IContractInfo](#icontractinfo) | Information for the deployed contract
+rpc | RPC | The RPC instance used to interact with the contract. info | [IContractInfo](#icontractinfo) | Information for the deployed contract

-It is recommended that you use [SBit#contract](#contract) instead of this constructor.
+It is recommended that you use [#contract](#contract) instead of this constructor.

 ## call